Close ILTakeCare Suggestion

 2. Hypocholesterolemic properties – Fenugreek also exhibits cholesterol-lowering properties, making it beneficial for heart health.
 Studies have shown the effect of fenugreek seeds on lowering triglycerides and total cholesterol while increasing HDL cholesterol.
 It is also known to lower blood pressure.

 4. Anti-cancer properties – Several experimental studies have demonstrated the anti-cancer effect of fenugreek seeds.
-It has been shown that a diet rich in fenugreek reduces the incidence of colon cancer.
+It has been shown that a diet rich in fenugreek reduces the risk of colon cancer.

 5. Antibacterial and antifungal properties – Fenugreek is documented to have antibacterial and antifungal effects through the various biologically active compounds present in it.